Chlorine treatment is safe to use, say US regulators - but there is a lot of resistance to the idea in Europe

 Concerns the UK may have to accept lower standards on imported meat as part of any post-Brexit trade deals have been rising ever since last year’s EU referendum.

-But just what is so-called chlorinated chicken?
+So just what is so-called chlorinated chicken?
 And why is it something that exists in the US but not over here?

 What is chlorinated chicken?